Lauri Ylönen: The Rasmus

-When he and Heinonen started at Suutarila high school in the early 1990s, they met Pauli Rantasalmi and later Janne Heiskanen.
-Ylönen initiated the project of The Rasmus (then called just "Rasmus") in 1994, along with Eero Heinonen (bass) Pauli Rantasalmi (guitar), and Jarno Lahti (drums), with Lahti subsequently being replaced by Heiskanen.
+When he and Heinonen started at Suutarila high school in the early 1990s, they met Pauli Rantasalmi and, later, Janne Heiskanen.
+Ylönen initiated the project of The Rasmus (then called just "Rasmus") in 1994, along with Eero Heinonen (bass), Pauli Rantasalmi (guitar), and Jarno Lahti (drums), with Lahti subsequently being replaced by Heiskanen.
 First, they called themselves Trashmosh, then Anttila, and at last Rasmus.
-They played their very first show before the winter break in school, 1994.
+They played their very first show before the winter break in school in 1994.
 They played songs with a style of rock and funk.
 Ylönen became the lead singer, composer and songwriter of the band.
 He quit school because the band took too much of his time.

-In 1998, after having released three albums, Janne Heiskanen left and in 1999 Aki Hakala became The Rasmus' new drummer.
+In 1998, after having released three albums, Janne Heiskanen left, and in 1999, Aki Hakala became The Rasmus' new drummer.
 In the same year, the band's former manager Teja Kotilainen left their current record label, Warner Music Finland.
 The band signed to Playground Music Scandinavia soon afterwards.

 Dynasty

 In 1999, an association called Dynasty was founded.
 The association consists of the three Finnish bands The Rasmus, Killer, and Kwan.
 The purpose of Dynasty was to signify allegiance and friendship between the bands and their members.
-Many members have tattoos or wear the Dynasty logotype on guitar straps.
+Many members have tattoos or wear the Dynasty logo on guitar straps.
 The bands have often worked together musically.
-Lauri has the tattoo on his arm as well as Pauli, Pauli also got the dynasty logo on his guitar (ESP LTD).
+Lauri has the tattoo on his arm as well as Pauli.
+Pauli also got the dynasty logo on his guitar (ESP LTD).

 Side projects

-Lauri sang co-vocals with Siiri Nordin, the singer of Killer, on a b-side version of the group's single, "All I Want".
+Lauri sang co-vocals with Siiri Nordin, the singer of Killer, on a B-side version of the group's single, "All I Want".

 In 2004, Ylönen recorded a song together with Apocalyptica and HIM's singer Ville Valo, named "Bittersweet".
 The song is available on Apocalyptica's self-titled album, Apocalyptica.
 It has also been released as a single and music video.